Watch: Charlie Sheen Talks Life With HIV in Emotional New Interview

 “If I was there with, you know, brain cancer or, or, a stomach thing, or some meningitis,” Sheen added.
 “We wouldn’t be sitting here right now.”

-The actor is currently taking part in a Food and Drug Administration Study for a new HIV treatment and shared that things are going extremely well.
+The actor is currently taking part in a Food and Drug Administration Study for a new HIV treatment, and shared that that things are going extremely well.

 “I am so grateful,” Sheen said.
 “For eight months now, I’ve been enrolled in an FDA study … for a medication for a drug called PRO-140,” adding that the drug is in the “late stages” of its trial run and “very close to being approved.”